awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

  **Possible cause:** The branch filter option is deprecated\.
 It has been replaced by webhook filter groups, which provide more control over the webhook events that trigger a new CodeBuild build\.

 **Recommended solution:** To migrate a branch filter created prior to the introduction of webhook filters, create a webhook filter groups with a `HEAD_REF` filter with the regular expression `^refs/heads/branchName$`\.
 For example, if your branch filter regular expression was `^branchName$`, then the updated regular expression you put in the `HEAD_REF` filter is `^refs/heads/branchName$`\.
 For more information, see [Filter BitBucket Webhook Events \(Console\)](sample-bitbucket-pull-request.md#sample-bitbucket-pull-request-filter-webhook-events-console) and [Filter GitHub Webhook Events \(Console\)](sample-github-pull-request.md#sample-github-pull-request-filter-webhook-events-console)\.

-## Procedures in This Guide Do Not Match the CodeBuild Console<a name="troubleshooting-old-console"></a>

-**Issue:** This guide supports procedures in the new console design\.

- **Possible cause:** You are using the old console design\.
-This guide supports the new consolde design\.
-If you choose to use the older version of the console, you will find many of the concepts and basic procedures in this guide still apply\.
-To access help in the new console, choose the information icon\.

-**Recommended solution:** Use the latest console design\.

 ## "Access denied" error message when attempting to download cache<a name="troubleshooting-dependency-caching"></a>